jeff-boykin/portfolio/README.md

 # Sample Portfolio

-Below are just a few examples of work created in my capacity as a lead instructional designer and consultant.
+A small example of various work products created as a lead instructional designer and learning architect.

 > Please note that the example curriculum materials shared here have since been deprecated.
-These items are provided solely for portfolio context and are **not** representive of the current state of General Assembly intellectual property.
+These items are provided solely for portfolio context and are **NOT** representive of the current state of General Assembly intellectual property.

 ## General Assembly